How to Get Cheap Car Insurance with Bad Credit

 Even after you’ve found the cheapest car insurance, keep comparing quotes every year.
 As your credit score rises, car insurers will keep competing to offer you the lowest premiums.

 4. Seek out insurers that offer cheap car insurance with bad credit.

 Look, you’re not the only driver out there with a less-than-perfect credit score.
 There are many, many insurance companies that specialize in cheap car insurance for people without great credit, such as Direct General and Good2Go.
-Or better yet, find a carrier that doesn’t use credit at all, like First Chicago or Dashers Insurance.
+Or better yet, find a carrier that doesn’t use credit at all, like First Chicago.

 5. Explain the circumstances to your insurer